Baked Pumpkin Donut Holes

 - Add the wet ingredients to the dry ingredients and mix until just combined.

-- Spoon the batter into the mini muffin cavities about 3/4 of the way full.
+- Spoon or pipe the batter into the mini muffin cavities about 3/4 of the way full.
 Bake at 350 degrees for 11-13 minutes or until a wooden toothpick inserted into the donut hole comes out clean.

 - Remove from the oven and let cool in the pan for 5 minutes.
 Remove the donut holes from the pan to a wire rack to cool.